Kyrie (film)

-Kyrie (キリエのうた, Kyrie no Uta) is a 2023 Japanese film written, directed, and edited by Shunji Iwai, based on his novel of the same name.
+Kyrie (キリエのうた, Kirie no Uta) is a 2023 Japanese film written, directed, and edited by Shunji Iwai, based on his novel of the same name.
 It follows a homeless and near-mute street musician.
 The film stars Aina the End, Hokuto Matsumura, Haru Kuroki, and Suzu Hirose.
 It premiered at the 28th Busan International Film Festival on October 5, 2023.
 The film was released in Japan on October 13, 2023.

 Plot

 The film follows four characters over the span of 13 years.
 Luca, calling herself Kyrie after a 2011 tragedy, is only able to speak in a whisper unless singing.
 In the present day, she is homeless, busking to make ends meet, and reunites with a childhood friend, Ikko, who becomes her manager.